sandstorm/neos-kickstart/README.md

 ## IMPORT/EXPORT Content

 The default flow command to import and export the site content is not stable.
-So we (Flo) developed an easy-to-use shell script for this case and made it part of the make file:
+So we developed an easy-to-use shell script for this case and made it part of the make file:

 ### EXPORT
 The script places two archives in `app/ContentDump` for DB Content and the Ressources.